linetools/linetools/docs/xspectrum1d.rst

 Files Read
 ==========

-Below is an table of the types of spectra files that can be read by `~linetools.spectra.io.readspec`.
+Below is a table of the types of spectra files that can be read by `~linetools.spectra.io.readspec`.
 If your file cannot be read, contact the authors and stand by.